kC0d3/DelTSZ/README.md

 ## About The Project

-This project try to represent a gardeners organization web application which able receive producers ingredients ( vegetables) and customers can order from the owner ingredients or products which one is made by the owner.
+This project represents a web application developed for a gardeners' organization.
+It allows local producers to register and submit their fresh vegetables or other ingredients.
+Customers can browse and place orders either for these raw ingredients or for ready-made products that are crafted by the application owner using the submitted produce.
+The platform promotes local food distribution, sustainability, and fosters a direct link between growers and consumers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>